Maxi145/rust-password-generator/README.md

 6. Copy Passwords:

-   - Right-click on an individual password to copy it to the clipboard.
+   - Left-click on an individual password to copy it to the clipboard.
    - Click the "📋 Copy All Passwords" button to copy all generated passwords to the clipboard.

 ## Building from Source